IgnacioTejeraPicossi/learning-with-ai/README.md

     - **Delete** lessons with a single click
   - **AI Career Coach** (`CareerCoach.jsx`):
     - Start a conversation with an AI mentor for career guidance, goal setting, and soft skills development
+    - **Multi-turn chat interface**: Continue the conversation by sending and receiving messages in a chat-like UI
+    - **End Session** button to reset the conversation and start over
-    - Multi-step dialogue flows and personalized feedback (future: add user context and progress tracking)
+    - (Future: add user context and progress tracking)
 - Tooltips/hints on all main options and inputs for user guidance
 - Responsive, modern design with color-coded buttons
 - **Per-section Clear buttons** for Concepts, Micro-lesson, and Recommendation to reset results and inputs